Position & Base?

 What do you find the 3 most challenging aspects of being an easyJet First Officer?

 The working hours – There’s no two ways about it, the human body isn’t designed to be woken up at 3am to go to work.
 Add a 12-hour working day onto the back of that early wake up, 3, 4 or 5 times on the trot, and any normal human will find themselves physically and mentally drained.
 Our days aren’t all that long but unfortunately, most airlines now treat the EASA FTL’s (legal maximum hours an airline pilot can do in a day due to human performance) as a target to work towards rather than stay well away from.
+See an example of an easyJet pilot schedule in our post here on Commercial Pilot Schedules.

 It’s a real challenge to get any sort of normal sleep pattern due to the changing between earlies, lates and days off.
 This can and does often have huge impacts on your life and close relationships.
 As a testament to this, just count how many adverts for divorce lawyers you see in any edition of the BALPA (Pilots Union) magazine!